 Nola Darling is busy exploring her blooming love life in Brooklyn.
-She's juggling three guys at the same time - a thoughtful man named Jamie, a laid back man named Mars, and a player named Greer.
+She's juggling three guys at the same time: a thoughtful man named Jamie, a laid back man named Mars, and a player named Greer.
 But that's not all; when she gets tired of the men, Nola doesn't hesitate to experiment with women as well.

 Of course, just being an option is not good enough for the three men and they fight to make things exclusive with Nola.
 Hilarity ensues as it becomes clear that exclusive or not, things will happen on her own terms.

 Lovesick has been lumped into the sitcom category by most critics, but don't let that dishearten you.
 Beneath all the laughs and the ridiculousness, the show provides a deep commentary about this modern day and age.
 The tale revolves around Dylan and his two best friends.
 Dylan is diagnosed with chlamydia and now, he must inform all his previous girlfriends about his predicament.
-While the plot seems like perfect sitcom material, the show is quite deep.
+While the plot seems like perfect sitcom material, the show is actually quite deep.

 Featuring Dylan's encounters with a new woman in each episode, the series showcases the brilliant character arcs of its central characters.
 As the title suggests, it also features Dylan and his friends making bad decisions in search of love.
-Beneath the rib-tickling humor and the portrayal of a casual dating culture, this shows aptly shows how to find lasting love in this fast-paced world.
+Beneath the rib-tickling humor and the portrayal of casual dating culture, this shows aptly shows how to find lasting love in this fast-paced world.

 9. Everything Sucks!

-Netflix seems to be in sync with the pulse of the audience, as it has been flooding the platform with high school themed shows.
+Netflix seems to be in sync with the pulse of its audience, as it has been flooding the platform with high school-themed shows.
 Another fine addition in their repertoire is Everything Sucks!
 A parody on typical American shows featuring high school, it's a laughter fest from the get-go.
 But instead of jocks and cheerleaders, the show focuses on A/V club and drama club students.
 The two groups kind of become rivals, forming gangs of sorts.
 As you can predict, this leads to some pretty hilarious situations.

 While there isn't such a strong emphasis on sex like most shows on this list, Everything Sucks! does cover sexuality and mental health in a broader sense.
 The best part about this series is that it's a cut and dry parody.
 It mocks all high school stereotypes, and it does so in a tasteful manner.
 I mean, the town these kids live in is called Boring and their school is called Boring High School.
-It's an actual place.
+It's an actual place!
 Go on, Google it.
 And once you do, you'll see why it's the perfect setting for this show.

 10. Freaks and Geeks

-A blast from the past is mandatory when it comes to teen comedy dramas, and what better show can I recommend than Freaks and Geeks?
+A blast from the past is mandatory when it comes to teen comedy-dramas, and what better show can I recommend than Freaks and Geeks?
 This show, which originally aired more than two decades ago, is the mother of all teen shows you see today.
 Even the above mentioned Netflix series, Everything Sucks! takes inspiration from this gem.